JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 There's also an annotation `@SubTagList` where you can explicitly specify the tag name.

 Returned collections cannot be modified directly.
-To delete an element from collection, just call `undefine()` on this element.
+To delete an element from a collection, just call `undefine()` on this element.
-The tag will then be removed, and element will become invalid (`DomElement.isValid() == false`).
+The tag will then be removed, and an element will become invalid (`DomElement.isValid() == false`).
 Note that this behavior differs from that of fixed-number children and attributes: they are always valid, even after `undefine()`.
 Again, unlike those children types, collection children always have valid underlying XML tags.

-Adding elements is a little bit harder.
+Adding elements is a bit harder.
-Since all DOM elements are created internally, you can't just pass some of your DOM elements to some method, to add the element to the collection.
+Since all DOM elements are created internally, you can't just pass some of your DOM elements to some method to add the element to the collection.
 In fact, you have to ask a parent element to add a child to the collection.
-In our example it's done in the following way:
+In our example, it's done in the following way:

 ```java
 Entity addEntity(int index);